openshift-labs/learn-katacoda/introduction/developing-with-odo/06-making-changes-to-source-code.md

 Once it does, refresh the application's page in the web browser.
 You will see the new name in the web interface for the application.

-NOTE: If you no longer have the the application page opened in a browser, you can recall the url by executing:
+__NOTE__: If you no longer have the the application page opened in a browser, you can recall the url by executing:

 `odo url list`{{execute}}